 After the introduction, an unlimited monthly pass is £49 or £36 for students and key workers.
 With sessions running every day this is great value for money!

 Update May 2017: As a fully pledged Swift member I can now refer friends who will get their first month free.
 These sessions are fantastic and I’d definitely recommend, so drop me an email if you’re interested.

 The Power Yoga Company – If you’re looking to improve your strength, balance and flexibility in a cute little yoga studio which just screams South West London then give The Power Yoga Company in Fulham a try.
 They have an introductory offer of 3 sessions for £15 (which must be used within 15 days), plus 15% any additional sessions you book during this time.

-Cyclebeat – Ever tried indoor cycling?
-No me neither, but it look’s like a good workout.
+Cyclebeat – Ever tried a spin class?
+No me neither, but it look’s like a great workout.
 Plus Cyclebeat have a studio centrally located in the heart of the city so it’s perfect for after work classes.
 Check out their introductory offer of 15 days of unlimited classes for £25.

 5. Combine Fitness with Fun

 Free Jumping – Oxygen Freejumping in Acton is London’s first trampoline park.
-Bounce around on the 150 interconnected trampolines whilst practicing tricks into the giant airbag and squishy foam pit.
-An hours free jumping slot is £12.50 or join a 60 minute group fitness class for just £10.
+Bounce around on the 150 interconnected trampolines whilst practising tricks into the giant airbag and squishy foam pit.
+An hour free jumping slot is £12.50 or join a 60 minute group fitness class for just £10.
 This is a great way to combine a fun afternoon out with friends and a workout.

 Flip Out London E6 – Work a whole host of different muscles jumping, climbing, caving and sliding around London’s biggest trampoline and adventure park.
 After 3 hours of fun, it’s safe to say I ached more the next day than after any gym session I’ve ever done!